sonicpanther101/school-website-2025/README.md

 styling - [tailwind](https://tailwindcss.com/docs/)

+Some screenshots include the nextjs logo due to them being taken in dev mode, sometimes with some errors, these errors will be fixed in the final version.

 ## 1. Purpose of the Outcome:

 The purpose of this project is to create a website for a tramping club that allows members to find and organize local group tramps, share track information, and engage with the tramping community.
 The website should be easy to use, visually appealing, and functional across multiple devices.